EECS221Group2/EECS221_Group2/README.md

 ## Overview

 [Parking_Iot_monitoring_system_OpenCV](parking_lot_monitoring_system_OpenCV) contains the code for our parking lot monitoring system.
 We use machine learning models to identify cars by their color and parking duration.
-[Privacy](privacy)focuses on protecting users' information from being leaked to unauthorized parties.
+[Privacy](privacy) focuses on protecting users' information from being leaked to unauthorized parties.

 ## Instructions